caozhiyuan0424/BIS634-Computational-Methods-for-Informatics/HW1/README.md

 ## Exercise 2

-1. The data has columns: name, age, weight, and eyecolor.
+1. The data has four columns: name, age, weight, and eyecolor.

 2. It has 152361 rows.